-Since April 2016 we started releasing a monthly update of both Netsparker Desktop and Netsparker Cloud.
+Since April 2016 we started releasing a monthly update of both Netsparker Desktop and Netsparker Enterprise.
 The advantage of monthly releases is that you do not have to wait four or more months to start using a new feature.
 If a feature is developed, it means it is needed and it will help you automate more, so we will release it once it is ready.
 Below are some of the highlights from the 2016 product updates:

 - Updated the scanning engine to automatically find vulnerabilities in Parameter-based navigation web applications,